sanchitdilipjain/serverless-kubernetes-fargate/docs/index.md

 **Introduction**

 Amazon is investing more effort into their serverless stack and this functionality will allow us to run Kubernetes in a “serverless” mode.
-I am really thrilled about being able to run Kubernetes pods in Fargate as this minimizes the overhead to run Kubernetes applications and there is zero need to run any EC2 worker nodes.
+I am thrilled about being able to run Kubernetes pods in Fargate as this minimizes the overhead to run Kubernetes applications and there is zero need to run any EC2 worker nodes.

 This article will cover the following topics: